 2Where does Meals on Wheels operate?

 If you live in the City, Suburbs, Regional town or Coastal village, chances are there will be a service operating in your district.

 3Who is eligible for Meals on Wheels?

-Meals on Wheels is not means tested and is a service geared to the needs of frail older people, younger people with disabilities and their carers.
+Meals on Wheels is not means tested and is a service geared to the needs of frail older people and younger people with disabilities.
 To find out if you or a relative is eligible contact us to arrange for someone to come to meet you and discuss your needs.
 Potential clients of Meals on Wheels can refer themselves, be referred by a family member, friend, doctor or hospital or through My Aged Care.

 4What is the food like?

 The food provided by Meals on Wheels is nutritionally balanced, tasty and caters to specific dietary needs, cultural preferences and personal tastes.
 As everybody leads different lives, there is flexibility in delivery options.
 Some prefer a hot meal delivered in the middle of the day, others like frozen or chilled food that can be heated at a time to suit.
 Menus are designed to be healthy and varied and our team of chefs and catering companies go out of their way to keep our clients happy.